MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----image--element.md

 ## grayscale

-You can use the **grayscale** property attribute of the &lt;image&gt; element to display pictures with or without grayscale.
+You can use the **grayscale** property attribute of the <image&gt; element to display pictures with or without grayscale.

 The value of the **grayscale** property attribute can be either true or false.
 By default, the value is set to false so that the image will be displayed in color.
 If the value is set to true, the image will be displayed in grayscale.